 What it is:

-ISO 45001 helps organizations manage health and safety risks, reduce workplace injuries, and promote worker well-being.
+ISO 45001 helps organizations manage health and safety, identify and address risks and hazards, reduce workplace injuries, increase worker participation, and promote worker well-being.

 Why it matters: